Rheumatoid Arthritis

 Diagnosis

-The doctor will ask about symptoms and past health.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
 There are many diseases that have symptoms that are similar to RA.
 Tests will be done to rule out other health problems.

 Samples may be taken of fluid and tissues to look for signs of RA.
 This can be done with:

-- Synovial biopsy—a piece of the lining of the joint
+• Synovial biopsy—the removal and testing of a piece of the lining of a joint

 Treatments